 In our opinion, the actuarial assumptions used are reasonable, taking into account the experience of the Plan and reasonable long-term expectations, and represent our best estimate of the anticipated long-term experience under the Plan.
 The actuary performs an analysis of Plan experience periodically and recommends changes if, in the opinion of the actuary, assumption changes are needed to more accurately reflect expected future experience.
 The last experience analysis was performed in 2010.
+A review of the healthcare assumptions was performed for this actuarial valuation and changes were made to the healthcare cost trend rates and the per capita claims cost rates effective June 30, 2012 to better reflect expected future healthcare experience.
+Changes were also made to expected healthcare benefit participation, lower initial relative values of DCR healthcare, and increased employer sharing of medical cost trend as a result of recent plan decision discussions.
 A summary of the actuarial assumptions and methods used in this actuarial valuation are shown in this report.